Key takeaways:

 When & where should you use a Z-Wave hub?

 Hubs are designed for properties that use several smart devices.
-If you only have one or two smart devices, then you likely don’t need a hub.
+You likely don’t need a hub if you only have one or two smart devices.
 However, if you want your property to be as technologically advanced as possible, you’ll likely want more than one smart device.
-Hence the usefulness of knowing and understanding hubs.
+Hence, it is useful to know and understand hubs.

 As far as where to place your hub, it’s best to keep it centrally located on your property and close to most of your smart devices.
 A property manager’s office is an ideal spot for one.